CrayLabs/NCAR_ML_EKE/README.md

 We host and include the input data we used to run MOM6 along with pre-trained models and scripts we used for the paper.

-To download the data, (steps to come)
+To download the data, either at the DOI link at the top of the repo or [here](https://doi.org/10.5281/zenodo.4682270)

+Download the data into ``MOM6/INPUT``.
+The MOM6 input dataset pretrained models and scripts for the SmartSim workload are all included.

 ## Run